alprooo/amir4976/README.md

 ## Hello world im a senior front end developer with two years experince in this erea
-### i love coding , learning , reading , making , finding , working with puople and i work as hell to make my own idea and make it true 😎😎😀
+### i love coding , learning ,reading , making , finding ,designing ,drowing ,debuging , movies ,serials ,and more ...😅

 ##